The ongoing Tynd campaign has been updated.

 Hello!

-Furthermore, by placing the coin section at the bottom, we have created an intuitive structure that allows you to simply "fold and open" the wallet body as shown in the video!
-It's easy to open, and even when not in use, the card section acts as a lid to prevent cards from falling out.
+Furthermore, having the coin compartment at the bottom completes the intuitive structure shown in the video: you simply "fold and open" the wallet itself!
+Opening is easy, and when not in use, the card section acts as a lid, making it less likely to fall out.

 https://camp-fire.jp/projects/view/747856